tiwari-nishant/webui-vue/docs/guide/components/toasts/index.md

 string value or an array of strings for toasts needing to display multiple lines of content.

-The BVToastMixin also accepts additional options as a second argument.
+The useToastComposable also accepts additional options as a second argument.
 Pass an object with a `title` property to change the default toast title.
 Include a `refreshAction` property, set to true, to include a link that refreshes the application.
 Include a `timestamp` property, set to true, to include a timestamp